TonyRipa/Newton/README.md

 --------------
 `Newton`'s power to recognize functions other than rational functions (like transcendental functions) can be extended by preprocessing the data with a transform that maps a larger space of functions into rational functions. `Newton` can then recognize that rational function.
 These are in a sense spectacles for Newton.
 By introducing an optional Laplace-like preprocessing step, `Newton` can recognize a larger class of functions.
 A possible downside is that it is a bit numerically expensive because it is an integral transform.

 Complementarily, `Newton` can also do an optional differential transform.
 The differential transform has 2 advantages.
-One is that it is cheaper to calculate.
+One is that it is cheaper (Time÷Accuracy) to calculate.
 Two is that it is all-in-one instead of preprocessing.
 This transform is again Laplace-like.
 It comes from the observation that the Taylor coefficients without factorial denominators (basically just the derivatives) can be put into (possibly repeating) sequence expansion .f(0)f'(0)f''(0)f'''(0) , and that this sequence is the Laplace transform , which `Newton` can put into fraction-form to look more Laplace-like , since the expansion is a relatively untraditional form .
 Another (although not necessarily the best) way of looking at this (for those who are already familiar with generating functions) is that the Laplace-Transform is the Generating Function of the nth-derivatives of f.

 Dependencies
 ------------